 6. Your Story

-Your website is the perfect place to showcase your restaurant's personality and history.
+Your website is the perfect place to highlight your restaurant's personality and history.
 Are you sourcing food from local farms?
 Using family recipes that have been passed down for generations?
 Is there a colorful story behind the restaurant's name?
 Tell your visitors about it an "About Us" or "Our Story" section of the website.
 Diners love to feel connected to the places where they like to eat.

 7. Mobile Compatibility